NVComputing/nvcomputingsite/resources/usaco.md

 A very important tool to measure your code’s efficiency is known as **Big O Notation. **Big O is denoted with the syntax “O(some expression involving n)”.
 It is a way to determine how many operations your code requires to run.

-An example of naive versus efficient code can be seen here.
+Some examples of naive versus efficient code can be seen here.

 ## Problem
 Given an array of n integers, find the subarray of size 2 with the largest sum. (members of subarrays do not have to be adjacent).